1. Getting Started#

 the return value has the same type as the number. ndigits may be negative.

 For functions, help pages usually include a brief description and a list of parameters and default arguments.
 For instance, the help page for round shows that there are two parameters number and ndigits.
-It also says that ndigits=None, meaning the default argument for ndigits is the special None value, which you’ll learn more about on day 2.
+It also says that ndigits=None, meaning the default argument for ndigits is the special None value (you’ll learn more about None in Special Values).

-There are also help pages for other topics, such as built-in operators and modules (you’ll learn more about modules in Section 1.4).
+There are also help pages for other topics, such as built-in operators and modules (you’ll learn about modules in Saving & Loading Code).
 To look up the help page for an operator, put the operator’s name in single or double quotes.
 For example, this code opens the help page for the arithmetic operators:

 help("+")